rock-core/rock-and-syskit/source/workspace/os_dependencies.html.md

     - libgdal-dev
 ~~~

-This way, all versions from 14.04 up to 15.10 had a suitable entry requiring no
+This way, from 14.04 up to 15.10, one did not have to change the entry.
+When
-change.
-Versions following 16.04 will have a suitable entry, also requiring no
+16.04 got out, we needed to update the entry, but won't have to do it until the
-change, until the Ubuntu package name changes again.
+package name changes again.

 **Next**: now that you have a deeper understanding of what are packages and how they
 are integrated in an autoproj build [let's discuss how to organize the overall build